 Attacks are becoming increasingly more sophisticated and stealthy, targeting people, networks and devices.
 There are many questions you should be asking yourself now, but to start: Do you know where your data is?
 Do you meet your legal obligations, including the new GDPR, to keep data secure?
 Do you have a breach response plan?

-With the introduction of our new Security & Privacy Division at TenIntelligence, our primary focus is to help businesses be resilient, to protect themselves and their customers and to swiftly recover and resume operations if an attack or breach is suffered.
+With the introduction of our Data Privacy Division at TenIntelligence, our primary focus is to help businesses be resilient, to protect themselves and their customers and to swiftly recover and resume operations if an attack or breach is suffered.

 • GDPR introduces greater rights and choice for individuals, while imposing tighter controls and requirements on data controllers and processors.

 • GDPR has world-wide application.
 It will cover all organisations, wherever located, which hold or process personal data of EU citizens.

 • Brexit will not affect the application of GDPR in the UK.

 • GDPR broadens the definition of ‘personal data’ to include, inter-alia, web-based identifiers and IP addresses.

 • It will introduce much stricter rules for obtaining valid consent from data subjects.

 • Newly introduced, mandatory Privacy Impact Assessments will have to be conducted by organisations.